epeters3/gospel-search/README.md

     Worker->>ElasticSearch: segments
 ```

+**Note**: Currently the ElasticSearch index is not persisted across docker image start-ups, so `PUT /populate-es` has to be called every time ElasticSearch starts up.
+That command only takes 10 or so seconds to run, so its not a big deal.

 ## Search Engine User Experience

 Once the embeddings have been saved to the MongoDB instance and the segments have been loaded into the ElasticSearch instance, the search engine application stack can be started via: